Everything You Should Know About How Kubernetes Works

-So you’ve heard of Kubernetes, and you’ve decided it’s time to dive into what everyone’s talking about.
+So you’ve heard of Kubernetes, and you’ve decided it’s time to dive into this cloud native architecture thateveryone’s talking about.
 Or maybe you’ve worked with it a little, but you’d like to level up.

 Romaric Philogène

 No worries.
-This guide will give you an overview of what Kubernetes is, the terminology around it, and how it can help you optimize your containerized applications.
+This guide will share key information about Kubernetes, detailing its native terminology and illustrating how it can enhance your cloud-native containerized applications.
 Hopefully, by the end of this article, you'll have a firm understanding of the essential concepts, which will allow you to more easily connect the dots that more intensive Kubernetes tutorials provide.

-Kubernetes is a platform for automating the deployment, scaling, and management of containerized applications.
+Kubernetes is a platform for automating the deployment, scaling, and management of containerized applications, with its robust control plane playing a pivotal role in maintaining the desired state and efficiency of these operations.
 It groups containers that make up an application into logical units for easy management and easy deployment on the cloud.

 It's responsible for: